Whb321/Gxw_game/pong master/pong/README.md

 \
 that\'92s all i hope that you i can see you again AND i am so sorry if it\'92s a simple game.\
 \
-This is wahab sales CS50 student from kuwait.  \
+This is wahab saleh CS50 student from kuwait.  \
 }